ergrelet/windiff/README.md

 A scheduled GitHub action fetches new updates from `Winbindex` every day and updates the configuration file used to generate the live version of WinDiff.
-Currently, because of (free plans) storage and compute limitations, **only KB** **updates less than one year old are kept** for the live version.
+Currently, because of (free plans) storage and compute limitations, **only KB** **and Insider Preview updates less than one year old are kept** for the live version.
 You can of course rebuild a local version of WinDiff yourself, without those limitations if you need to.
 See the next section for that.

 Note: `Winbindex` doesn't provide unique download links for 100% of the indexed files, so it might happen that some PEs' information are unavailable in WinDiff because of that.
-However, as soon as these PEs are on VirusTotal, these will be integrated into WinDiff automatically.
+However, as soon as these PEs are on VirusTotal, `Winbindex` will be able to provide unique download links for them and they will then be integrated into WinDiff automatically.

 ## How to Build